ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 In order to satisfy this requirement, it will be easiest if we convert our list of teas to a matrix.
 Let's create a computed data item that does just that.
 The great thing about a computed data item is that Vue will cache the value for us as well as track the dependencies for it.
 This means that it will only recalculate if this teas list changes.

-Add the following code to the Tea view's `script setup` section:
+Add the following code to the Tea view's `script` section:

 ```typescript
 const teaRows = computed((): Array<Array<Tea>> => {